juancarlospaco/nim-telegram-bot/README.md

 # CrossCompilation On Demand

-The bot will reply any valid `*.nim` plain text source code file with CrossCompiled stripped native binaries executables for Linux and Windows, including the SHA1 CheckSums on the chat (it compiles, does not run), theres limits on total file size and total line count, it can be disabled and configured from the `config.ini`.
+The bot will reply any valid `*.nim` plain text source code file with CrossCompiled stripped native binary executables for Linux and Windows, including the SHA1 CheckSums on the chat (it compiles, does not run), theres limits on total file size and total line count, it can be disabled and configured from the `config.ini`.
+No extra security features are in place for this feature, disable if you expect malware code.

 ## Run